Radio Sawa: Special programming

-Reception
+Reaction

 Radio Sawa has been subject to criticism from various observers, who question its effectiveness in conveying America's message to the Arab world.
 Radio Sawa is commonly seen as terms of a solution to public relations crisis during the time of its launch as a form of public diplomacy, 'suggesting by implication that American media efforts do have the power to transform opinion if only implemented in a different form'.